- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

 - the processing is necessary for the legitimate interests of GBL and does not unduly affect your interests or fundamental rights and freedoms.

 Please note that, when processing your personal data on this last basis, we always seek to maintain a balance between our legitimate interest and your privacy.
-Examples of such ‘legitimate interests’ are:
+In order to strike such balance, we do not process sensitive data.
+This data will remain strictly confidential.
+Examples of such ”legitimate interests” are:

 - to benefit from cost-effective services (e.g. we may opt to use certain platforms offered by suppliers);